-When tensions undermine our mental and physical health, it is bad for us.
+When tensions undermine our mental and physical health, it is terrible for us.

 What is stress?

-We generally use the word “stress” when we feel that everything seems to have been too much: we are overburdened and we wonder if we can really cope with the pressures that are imposed on us.
+We generally use the word “stress” when we feel that everything seems to have been too much: we are overburdened, and we wonder if we can cope with the pressures that are imposed on us.

-Anything that represents a challenge or a threat to our well-being is a stress.
-Some tensions set you in motion and are good for you; Without any stress at all, many say that our lives would be boring and that you would probably feel meaningless.
+Anything that represents a challenge or a threat to our well-being is stress.
+Some tensions set you in motion and are suitable for you; Without any stress at all, many say that our lives would be boring and that you would probably feel meaningless.

-Good stress : good stress helps us to carry out our daily tasks and reach those hard-to-reach goals.
-This stress, called eustress, helps us learn new things, adapt to change and participate in creative thinking.
+Good stress: good stress helps us carry out our daily tasks and reach those hard-to-reach goals.
+This stress, called eustress, helps us learn new things, adapt to change, and participate in creative thinking.
 Everyone experiences good stress every day.

 Another form of good stress is the one that allows us to survive in times of trauma.
-This stress makes us aware of the danger and allows us to escape when we need it.
+This stress makes us aware of the danger and will enable us to escape when we need it.

-Bad stress: bad forms of stress do not help us achieve goals or tasks, but actually inhibit our ability to function daily.
-Stress occurs when too much stress builds up around us.
+Lousy stress: destructive forms of stress do not help us achieve goals or tasks but inhibit our ability to function daily.
+Stress occurs when too much pressure builds up around us.

-Once the body feels that there is too much stress, it will begin to decompose, causing symptoms such as sweating, anxiety, headaches and rapid breathing.
-This type of stress can have a high cost on your physical and mental well-being.
+Once the body feels too much stress, it will begin to decompose, causing symptoms such as sweating, anxiety, headaches, and rapid breathing.
+This Type of stress can have a high cost on your physical and mental well-being.

 Types of Stress

 The most common form is acute stress.
-It manifests from recent events or with the expectation of upcoming events (ie stress in advance).
-Acute stress causes the release of chemicals that, in small doses, can be very useful, and can even save lives.
+It manifests from recent events or with the expectation of upcoming events (i.e., pressure in advance).
+Acute stress causes the release of chemicals that, in small doses, can be very useful and can even save lives.

 When the amount of acute stress has a limited duration, it can cause excitement or euphoria.
 However, large doses of acute stress are not stimulants.
 On the contrary, it can cause physical and mental fatigue.